 You’ll select the Command Prompt option from the second System Recovery Options dialog box.

-Once the Command Prompt window opens, you’ll enter the DiskPart environment and issue a series of commands to select the Windows XP partition, delete it, select the Windows 7 partition and then make it the active (primary) partition.
+Once the Command Prompt window opens, you’ll enter the DiskPart environment and issue a series of commands to select the Windows XP partition, delete it, select the Windows 7 partition and then make it the active (primary) partition.- Type the command:

 At this point, you are ready to enable the Windows Boot Manager on the Windows 7 partition using the BootRec command.